6 Steps To Take When Facing Financial Disaster

 Millions of Readers

-If the thought of going without a paycheck frightens you, here are some things you can start doing today to avoid a disaster:
+If the thought of going without one paycheck frightens you, here are some steps you should start taking today to avoid a financial disaster.

 The gig economy is a great answer for those who could use some extra cash.
-Drive for Lyft or Uber, walk dogs for Wag or freelance on Fiverr.
-Set up your side hustle now, and you’ll be able to quickly build your emergency fund.
+Consider driving for Lyft or Uber, walking dogs for Wag or freelancing on Fiverr.
+Set up your side hustle now, and you’ll be able to quickly build up your savings.

-Paying off high-interest credit cards is a win-win — you’ll save by not paying all that interest, and you’ll have credit available if you need it in an emergency.
-Keep chipping away, with the eventual goal being to pay those balances down.
+Paying off high-interest credit cards is a win-win, as you’ll save by not paying all that interest, and you’ll have credit available if you need it for an emergency.
+Keep chipping away, with the eventual goal being to pay off those balances completely.
+The only thing worse than not being ready when financial disaster strikes is being in debt when one does.

 BEFORE YOU GO